voxel51/fiftyone/docs/source/teams/dataset_versioning.rst

 Configuration
 -------------

-Since Snapshots impact the storage needs of FiftyOne Teams, some guard rails have been put in place to control the maximum amount of Snapshots that can be created.
+Since Snapshots impact the storage needs of FiftyOne Enterprise, some guard rails have been put in place to control the maximum amount of Snapshots that can be created.
 If a threshold has been exceeded while a user attempts to create a new Snapshot, they will receive an error informing them that it may be time to